MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-v2-aspnet-daemon-web-app.md

 #Customer intent: As an application developer, I want to know how to set up OpenId Connect authentication in a web application built using Node.js with Express.
 ---

-# Tutorial: Build a multi-tenant daemon that uses the Microsoft identity platform
+# Tutorial: Build a multitenant daemon that uses the Microsoft identity platform

 In this tutorial, you download and run an ASP.NET daemon web app that demonstrates using the OAuth 2.0 client credentials grant to get an access token to call the Microsoft Graph API.